Call for Nominations 2019 - Now closed

 Members now have the opportunity to nominate for any vacant position if they would like to participate as a Council member.
 To nominate, you need to be a current financial Professional Member of IPAA NSW and to ask TWO other individual financial IPAA NSW Professional Members to sign the nomination form in support of your nomination.
 You must also sign as the nominee.

-To nominate, please click here.
+To nominate, please click here to download a nomination form.

 Should there be more nominations than available positions, a postal vote will be held.
 If an election is required, ballot papers will be posted to all Professional and Associate members on Monday 11 November 2019.
 Formal notification of the outcome of the election will be made at the Annual General Meeting on 5 December 2019.